headzoo/surf/README.md

 if err != nil { panic(err) }
 browser.Cookies = cookies

-// Override the build in bookmarks container. bookmarks, err := jar.NewMemoryBookmarks() if err != nil { panic(err) }
+// Override the build in bookmarks with an in-memory container.
+// This is actually the bookmarks jar used by default. bookmarks, err := jar.NewMemoryBookmarks() if err != nil { panic(err) }
+browser.Bookmarks = bookmarks

+// You can also save your bookmarks to a file. bookmarks, err := jar.NewFileBookmarks("/home/joe/bookmarks.json") if err != nil { panic(err) }
 browser.Bookmarks = bookmarks
 ```